ChristianHauck87/tts-coding-challenge/README.md

 - Sublime Text 3 as text editor
 - gitbash (as console )
 - GitHub Desktop for commits and publish
+- stackoverlfow and other web and api documentations
 - Chrome as default browser and for inspecting elements and errors